Table of Contents

 Silica litter doesn’t form clumps when in contact with liquid.
 Instead, you need to replace it with a fresh batch once every two weeks or so.
 Due to its clever engineering, silica litter can go a long time before it starts to smell of urine.
 All you need to do is scoop out the solid waste daily and give it a little stir so that excess moisture can evaporate from the beads at the bottom of the pan.

-Even though silica litter produces very little dust, it can build up over time in your cat’s system.
-Not to mention the possibility that your cat might accidentally ingest beads when licking her paws.
+Silica gel litter is virtually dust-free, meaning litter tracking is kept to a minimum.
+With this being said, the ingestion of silica dust can lead to a lung disease called silicosis in both humans and cats.
+Besides, even though silica litter produces very little dust, it can build up over time in your cat’s system.
+Plus, there is a possibility that your cat might accidentally ingest beads when licking her paws.

 When you consider the health risks of ingesting silica and clay litters and the environmental implications of their production and disposal, it seems wise to opt for natural alternatives like wood pellets.